novalu/actions-on-google-typescript-template/README.md

 # Ready to use Actions on Google template

 Do you want to add dynamic responses to your intents?
 Feel free to use this template, which use Actions on Google Node.js library, TypeScript, Firebase Functions.
-This template is for both beginners and experienced users of conversational apps using Actions on Google.
+The template is for both beginners and experienced users of conversational apps using Actions on Google.

+Using steps below you'll create simple action using Actions on Google and build a fulfillment for it.
+Then you can use it as the base for your Action.

 ## Used technologies and services